IMMUNIZATIONS PROTECT OUR CHILDREN

-Immunizations are safe and effective.
+Immunizations and vaccinations are safe and effective.
 They prevent our children and families from contracting diseases that can cause permanent disabilities and even death.
 By making sure a community is fully immunized, we can make our state, cities and schools healthier.

-Immunization can save your child’s life for diseases which there are often no medical treatments for; they protect others with weekend immune systems; and prevents diseases from spreading.
+Immunizations can save your child’s life for diseases which there are often no medical treatments for; they protect others with weekend immune systems; and prevents diseases from spreading.

 Why does my child need so many doses to protect against one disease?